Steve Levitt (actor)

-Steve Levitt (born February 29, 1960) is an American actor who has appeared in films and on television.
+Steve Levitt (born February 29, 1960) is an American actor and screenwriter who has appeared in films and on television.
+He is a graduate of The Juilliard School.
 He is best known for his role in the 1987 movie Hunk as Bradley Brinkman and a recurring role in the Showtime TV series The Paper Chase.

+Career

 Levitt's first feature film was in the 1980 movie Those Lips, Those Eyes, he also appeared in the 1983 comedy movie Private School as a bellboy.
 He appeared in the 1986 film Last Resort and The Experts in 1989.

 Levitt has starred in TV movies such as Bill (1981), Malibu (1983), The Incredible Hulk Returns (1988) as Donald Blake, and Get Smart, Again!
 (1989).
 He starred in the short lived TV series The Boys as Gil.

-Levitt jumped behind the camera in 1993, writing and directing a 30 min film entitled DEAF HEAVEN about the AIDS crises.
+Levitt jumped behind the camera in 1993, writing and directing a 30-minute film entitled Deaf Heaven about the AIDS crisis.
 He followed that up by penning the Val Kilmer film At First Sight (1999).
 He went on to write scripts for almost all major studios before retiring in 2011.

-In 2017 Levitt married long-time girlfriend Phoebe Dutch.
-The two had been romantically involved since 1997.
+Personal life

-At present, Steve Levitt is a Buddhist teacher and a Buddhist chaplain at Cedars-Sinai hospital in Los Angeles.
+Levitt is a Buddhist teacher and chaplain at the Cedars-Sinai Medical Center in Los Angeles.